christensenjairus/ClusterCreator/README.md

 ```bash
 ./create_template.sh
 ```
 This will ssh into proxmox and create you a cloud-init ready template.
 This template is based on the files found in `k8s_vm_template`, `.env`, and `k8s.env`.
-The vm that is created will start for few minutes install all the necessary packages, then will reset the cloud-init configuration and shut down.
+The vm that is created will start for several minutes install all the necessary packages, then will reset the cloud-init configuration and shut down.
 The packages installed include containerd, runc, kubeadm, kubelet, kubectl, etcdctl, cilium cli, hubble cli, helm, and other necessary system packages.

 ### Initialize Tofu
 ```bash